Simon Regan: Out of business

-Scallywag limped on but a 1994 story about Conservative politician Julian Lewis led to another series of libel actions which the magazine lost comprehensively.
+Scallywag limped on, but a 1994 story about Conservative politician Julian Lewis led to another series of libel actions, which the magazine lost comprehensively.
 Scallywag disappeared from print and moved to a site on the World Wide Web instead.
 Lewis followed and won damages from Scallywag's internet service provider, closing the site down.

-Regan responded by accusing Lewis of lying, and decided to attempt to sabotage Lewis' campaign in New Forest East where he was Conservative candidate for the 1997 election.
+Regan responded by accusing Lewis of lying, and decided to attempt to sabotage Lewis' campaign in New Forest East where he was the Conservative candidate for the 1997 election.
 Unfortunately for Regan, Lewis was aware of an obscure section of electoral law and when he obtained a taped confession from Regan that his aim was to cost Lewis votes, Lewis was able to get Regan convicted of spreading false statements about an election candidate.

 Later life

-In his final years Regan devoted himself to propagating his belief that Diana, Princess of Wales had been killed in a conspiracy.
+In his final years, Regan devoted himself to propagating his belief that Diana, Princess of Wales, had been killed in a conspiracy.
 He also set up a website called "Scandals in justice" which sought to expose wrongful convictions, and wrote occasionally for The Guardian.
-In 2000 he was convicted of "disseminating malicious falsehoods."
+In 2000, he was convicted of "disseminating malicious falsehoods."
 Regan was married and divorced twice; he had five daughters, one of whom (Charlotte) stood as an Independent in the 2001 general election in Regent's Park and Kensington North.
 He also had a son whom he never met.
 Regan died after a short illness in 2000.